 Open the layout you created or edited in the previous phase in the design editor.
 To set the general style make sure placeholder view is selected.
 This is the default view when opening a layout in the design editor.
 In a later phase we are going to style content pages as well.

-To open the main style panel for general styling click the green painbrush icon on top right of the side panel or click the green button next to website style.
+To open the main style panel for general styling click the painbrush icon (1) on top right of the side panel or click the button (2) next to website style.

 You can always skip this step in this phase if you prefer to add the content to your website first.
 But just remember to come back to general styling before you start designing your content elements individually.